hphelion/documentation/network-quickstart.md

 tags: networking neutron vpn

 ---
-# HP Cloud Networking:  Quick start guide
+# HP Cloud Networking: A Quick start guide

 HP Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
 It is based on OpenStack Networking open source software.